-- When clearing snow pile it on your property - it should not be shovelled onto the sidewalk or street.
+- When clearing snow, pile it on your property, it should not be shoveled onto the sidewalk or street.

 - Help prevent street flooding and icing by clearing snow away from storm sewer catch basins.
-When the weather turns warmer and snow begins to melt it's important that the runoff water gets into the storm sewer.
-If the catch basin is fully or partially covered by a build-up of snow and ice street flooding can occur.
-Should the thermometer dip again the street can become an ice rink.
+When the weather gets warmer and snow begins to melt, it's important that the runoff water gets into the storm sewer.
+If the catch basin is fully or partially covered by a build-up of snow and ice, street flooding can occur.
+If the temperature dips again, the street can become an ice rink.